voxpupuli/puppet-icinga2/README.md

 ## Usage

-### Installing Icinga2
+### Installing Icinga 2
-The default class `icinga2` will install and configure a basic installation of Icinga2 on your system.
+The default class `icinga2` will install and configure a basic installation of Icinga 2 on your system.
 By default it will enable the features `checker`, `mainlog` and `notification`.
 As default installation source the distributions repository will used.
 On Windows systems we use chocolatey.
-To get the latest version of Icinga2 you need to enable the `manage_repo` parameter, which will allow the module to add the official [packages.icinga.com] repository to your host.
+To get the latest version of Icinga 2 you need to enable the `manage_repo` parameter, which will allow the module to add the official [packages.icinga.com] repository to your host.

 ``` puppet